manjuta/gigantum-client/resources/es_activity_index/README.md

 Note that insertion routines are not deduplicating.
 If you `add` a record twice, you get two hits in the index.

-So, we should probably always use the update
+So, we should probably always use the update routine.

 ## ./scripts